quyctd/frontend-interview-questions/README.md

 ### What I learn by transaction from Back-end to Front-end
 > How I switched from building products for frontend developers to building products for users.

 Transitioning from Back-End to Front-End development is not easy.
-I got used to the structure of back-end stuff where you usually build the data structures, writing tests like Test-Driven Development, using persistence layers and repository, database tables, and creating API endpoints for Front-End consumption.
-The list is endless.
+I got used to the structure of back-end stuff where you usually build the data structures, writing tests, database tables, and creating API endpoints for Front-End consumption.

 To date, these are my experiences while I transition from Back-End to Front-End developer:

-#### It’s all about User Interface and User Experience
+- It’s all about User Interface and User Experience
-  In back-end, what you worry mostly were your data structures, performance, code architecture, services, and building APIs for Front-End.

-  In FE, you need to care about the UI and UX.
-The approach in FE is customer-centric and it’s all about how you would make the customer comfortable in using the app than tackling data structures.

-#### It makes you think of “UI-first” and how your app flows when starting your project
+- It makes you think of “UI-first” and how your app flows when starting your project

-#### It lets you think of how to improve UI reusability
+- It lets you think of how to improve UI reusability
-  Ever since the advent of FE frameworks such as React, we now think and arrange our UI in terms of “components” that can be reused across different pages.

-#### It’s all about Browser-side performance and client-side optimizations
+- It’s all about Browser-side performance and client-side optimizations
-  I realized that optimizations doesn’t only come from Back-End but also to Front-End to give users a seamless experience in using the web app.

-#### You learn how to build Responsive Web Pages
+- You learn how to build Responsive Web Pages
-#### You learn how to look at SEO as well
+- You learn how to look at SEO as well
-#### You learn to be good at CSS
+- You learn to be good at CSS
-#### You want to be a designer
+- You want to be a designer
-  This is funny because when I transitioned from Back-End to Front-End, I wanted to learn how to design myself.
-Like, designing everything from scratch and code it using my Front-End skillsets I harnessed over the past years.

 ---
 ### Tell me about your last project